Linlithgow Palace: Mary, Queen of Scots

 Mary, Queen of Scots, was born at Linlithgow Palace in December 1542 and lived at the palace for a time.
-In January 1543 Viscount Lisle heard that she was kept with her mother, "and nursed in her own chamber".
+In January 1543, Viscount Lisle heard that she was kept with her mother, "and nursed in her own chamber".
+She had five cradle rockers, two older women and three girls.
+Mary of Guise tried to take Queen Mary to Stirling Castle, but Regent Arran would not allow it.

 In March 1543 the English ambassador Ralph Sadler rode from Edinburgh to see her for the first time.
 Mary of Guise showed him the queen out of her swaddling and Sadler wrote that the infant was "as goodly a child I have seen, and like to live".
-The Earl of Lennox came to see the infant queen on 5 April 1543.
+Matthew Stewart, 4th Earl of Lennox came to see the infant queen on 5 April 1543.

 The blacksmith William Hill was employed at this time to increase the security of the palace by fitting iron window grills, called yetts.
+Alexander Livingston, 5th Lord Livingston was paid £813 for keeping the infant queen in the palace.
+Household accounts known as the Despence de la Maison Royale show that Robert Ross was employed to work on the fountain to keep the water running in the summer.

-Lord Livingstone was paid £813 for keeping the infant queen in the palace.
-Regent Arran was worried his enemies, including Cardinal Beaton, would take Mary in July 1543.
-He came with the Earl of Angus and brought his artillery.
+Regent Arran was worried that his enemies, including Cardinal Beaton, would take Mary in July 1543.
+He came with Archibald Douglas, 6th Earl of Angus and brought his artillery.
 He considered putting the queen in Blackness Castle, a stronger fortress.
 Henry VIII hoped that Mary would be separated from her mother and taken to Tantallon Castle.
 Mary was teething and plans to move her were delayed.

+Supporters of the Auld Alliance at Linlithgow signed the "Secret Bond" pledging to prevent Mary marrying Prince Edward.
 Following lengthy negotiations between the armed factions at Linlithgow, Mary was taken to Stirling Castle by her mother on 26 July 1543, escorted by the Earl of Lennox, and an armed force described as a "great army".

-Arran employed a carpenter from Linlithgow, Thomas Milne, to make three wooden chandeliers to hang in the palace in January 1546.
+Regent Arran employed a carpenter from Linlithgow, Thomas Milne, to make three wooden chandeliers to hang in the palace in January 1546.
+Although Arran's household books record many visits to Linlithgow, he probably lodged outside the palace.
+On 6 June 1547, he dined "Apud Palacium", in the palace.

 As an adult Queen Mary often visited Linlithgow, but did not commission new building work at the palace.
-She returned on 14 January 1562 with her half-brother Lord James Stewart and received the Earl of Arran as a guest.
+She returned on 14 January 1562 with her half-brother Lord James Stewart and received James Hamilton, 3rd Earl of Arran as a guest.
 She returned to Edinburgh on 30 January after visiting Cumbernauld Castle.
-Lord Darnley, her second husband, played tennis at Linlithgow.
+Henry Stuart, Lord Darnley, her second husband, played tennis at Linlithgow.
 Mary came to Linlithgow in December 1565 to take the air and have a quiet time with few visitors, but her husband Lord Darnley was expected.
 She was pregnant and was carried to Linlithgow in a horse-litter.
 She had a bed at Linlithgow of crimson velvet and damask embroidered with love knots.